amitkumar98/react-sequence-builder/README.md

 # React Sequence Builder

-- Create sequence flow diagrams using React.
+- Create sequence flow diagrams using react.
+- It only uses react and react-dom as dependencies.

 ## Usage example